nihalsandhu09/FullStack-nihalSandhu/howDoesWebWorks.md

 3. if the server approves the client's request, the server sends the client a "200 OK" message, which means "of course you can look at that website!
 Here it is", and then starts sending the website's files to the browser as a series of small chunks called data packets(the shop gives you your goods, and you bring them back to your house).

-4. the browser assembles the small chunks into a complete web page and dispays it to you (the good arrive at your door - new )
+4. the browser assembles the small chunks into a complete web page and dispays it to you (the good arrive at your door - new shiny stuff awesome!)
 ```

+### ORDER IN WHICH COMPONENT FILES ARE PARSED